Contrasting CARBO Ceramics (OTCMKTS:CRRTQ) & Owens Corning (OTCMKTS:OC)

 CARBO Ceramics (OTCMKTS:CRRTQ) and Owens Corning (NYSE:OC) are both oils/energy companies, but which is the better stock?
-We will compare the two businesses based on the strength of their risk, dividends, valuation, analyst recommendations, earnings, profitability and institutional ownership.
+We will contrast the two businesses based on the strength of their analyst recommendations, valuation, risk, profitability, institutional ownership, earnings and dividends.

 Analyst Recommendations

-This is a summary of recent ratings for CARBO Ceramics and Owens Corning, as provided by MarketBeat.com.
+This is a summary of recent recommendations for CARBO Ceramics and Owens Corning, as reported by MarketBeat.

 |Sell Ratings